Mihaix/Mihaix/README.md

 # 💼 About Me:
 <br>Hi, I’m Mihai.
 I believe in discipline, consistency, and pushing past limits.
 Every day is an opportunity to grow, improve, and face challenges head-on.
-I approach life and work with a relentless mindset, driven by continuous learning and the pursuit of excellence.<br><br>- 🛠️ **Specializing in software engineering fundamentals, problem-solving, and system design**  <br>- 🎯 **Mission**: To become a world-class software engineer capable of solving real-world problems at scale  <br>- 💡 **Philosophy**: *"Don’t stop when you’re tired.
+I approach life and work with a relentless mindset, driven by continuous learning and the pursuit of excellence.<br><br>• 🛠️ **Specializing in software engineering fundamentals, problem-solving, and system design**  <br>• 🎯 **Mission**: To become a world-class software engineer capable of solving real-world problems at scale  <br>• 💡 **Philosophy**: *"Don’t stop when you’re tired.
 Stop when you’re done."*<br><br>No excuses.
 Just work.

 # 💻 Tech Stack: